Choosing Cannabis Products

 The type of cannabis product and consumption method — inhaling or ingesting — depends on the desired effect and your experience with consuming cannabis.

-Choosing a method of consumption depends on personal preference.
 If you are new to cannabis, dabbing is not recommended.
 Dabbing involves consuming a cannabis concentrate in oil or wax form by placing it on a very hot surface (called a nail) that is attached to a dab rig.
 The vapour that is produced is then inhaled through the rig.
-It is a complicated process that can produce strong, immediate effects, and it may increase your risk for experiencing negative effects, which could include toxic psychosis, orthostatic hypotension and acute impairment.
+It is a complicated process that can produce strong, immediate effects, and it may increase your risk for experiencing negative effects, which could include toxic psychosis, orthostatic hypotension (a sudden drop in blood pressure) and acute impairment.

 How much should I consume?